EliasReis13/EliasReis13/README.md

 <!-- Presentation -->
 <p>
   Hi 👋, I'm Elias!
-A passionate tech enthusiast and student from Brazil, with a keen interest in software development and technology.

-  - 🌱 I’m currently studying Information Systems at UNEB (University of the State of Bahia).
+A passionate tech enthusiast and Information Systems student at UNEB (University of the State of Bahia, Brazil).

+  - 🌱 I’m currently learning backend development and exploring AI & robotics—fascinated by how technology can shape the future!

-  - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with backend development.
+  - 🔭 I am Seeking my first job opportunity in tech, with a dream to work in backend development and contribute to innovative projects.
+  -
+  - 💡 Always curious, always coding.
 </p>

 <!-- Dropdown -->